Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 postgres=# \q;

 ```
-Create tables to store hardware specification and resource usage data
+Create tables to store hardware specification and resource usage data.
 ```bash

 #create 'host_info' table and 'host_usage' table if not exist